Buhari would return to Nigeria before June 11th – Kalu - Nigeria Today

 united country .

-He said : ” Most of people may not understand what the issues are, but, with time they will soon understand.
-There is strength in Unity, God did not make a mistake by putting us in one country. ”
+He said : ” Most people may not understand what the issues are, but, with time they will soon understand.
+There is strength in unity, God did not make a mistake by putting us in one country. ”

 He accused African leaders of using sentiments to cause hatred among the populace in the cover of religion.